Port of Nashtoon

-The Port of Nashtoon is a Yemeni seaport located in Al-Mahra Governorate in the Arabian Sea.
+The Port of Nashtoon (also Nishtun etc.) is a Yemeni seaport located in Al-Mahra Governorate in the Arabian Sea.

 History

 Established as a multi-purpose seaport to serve commercial and fishery traffic, the seaport was opened in April 1984.
 The port has one multipurpose berth of 210-meter and a 7-meter draft at the top of the berth.
 In 2010 the port was rehabilitated.

 Location

 The Nashtoon Port is located on the Arabian Sea in Al-Mahra Governorate eastern Yemen.
 The port is close to Oman and is characterized by its commercial work between the Gulf countries and Al-Mahra and surrounding governorates eastern and northern Yemen.